 - Installing and maintaining safety measures like fire extinguishers and fire doors.

-Weighing the Pros and Cons Potential advantages of HMO investing include:
+Weighing the Pros and Cons.
+Potential advantages of HMO investing include:

 - Higher rental income